pikvm/pikvm/pages/msd.md

     # kvmd-helper-otgmsd-remount rw
     ```
 2. Upload the .ISO image(s) to `/var/lib/kvmd/msd/images` via scp or similar.
 3. Create an empty file in `/var/lib/kvmd/msd/meta/` with the exact name (case sensitive!) of the uploaded image.
-This will indicate Pi-KVM that the uploaded image is okay and can be used.
+This will indicate PiKVM that the uploaded image is okay and can be used.
 For example:
     ```
     /var/lib/kvmd/msd/meta/ubuntu-18.04.4-desktop-amd64.iso.complete
     ```